yu-ichiro/sentiment_ja/README.md

 make
 ```

-It will run three phases:
+It will do three phases:

 1. Create virtualenv.
 2. Install sentiment_ja.
 3. Test it.

-Another way is this:
+or just simply this:

 ```
 git clone https://github.com/sugiyamath/sentiment_ja